MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/considerations-teams-phone-mobile.md

 Each Teams Phone Mobile user is automatically enabled for emergency calling.
 Emergency calls are routed automatically to the Teams Phone Mobile carrier for a given number.

-The ability for a tenant admin to set the registered address for an Teams Phone Mobile user will depend upon the capabilities assigned to the number when the carrier uploads them into a customers inventory.
+The ability for a tenant admin to set the registered address for a Teams Phone Mobile user will depend upon the capabilities assigned to the number when the carrier uploads them into a customer's inventory.
 Based upon this setting, the tenant administrator may or may not be required—or able—to set, modify, or delete the emergency location of a user.

 When calls made through the native dialer of the SIM-enabled smartphone, your operator may use the geographic coordinates or cell tower handling the call to approximate emergency location for assistance.